 While we treat patients of all ages including children and the elderly, many of our patients fall into the category of those in their 20s-40s with musculoskeletal conditions or sporting injuries.

 Our entire team is registered with their respective professional bodies e.g. Exercise and Sports Science Australia (ESSA) and the Australian Physiotherapy Association (APA), so you can be assured that you are receiving treatment only from the utmost qualified professionals who are bound by their codes of conduct.

-Chris has worked in private practice around Melbourne as a musculoskeletal physiotherapist for the last decade, between 2011 and 2017 he also worked at Collingwood Football Club where as Team Physiotherapist and Strength Program Co-ordinator.
+Chris has worked in private practice around Melbourne as a musculoskeletal physiotherapist since commencing his career in 2008.
+Between 2011 and 2017 he worked at Collingwood Football Club as Team Physiotherapist and Strength Program Co-ordinator.

 Qualified with a Bachelor of Physiotherapy and a Bachelor of Biomedical Science majoring in Anatomy and Exercise, Chris worked as part of the Monash University Physiotherapy teaching faculty at between 2010 and 2014.
 During his time working at Monash University he facilitated the development of the 3rd year curriculum, taught anatomy and physiotherapy treatment and assessment techniques and collaborated on a published research article**.
 He has also lectured at the Australian Physiotherapy Association Graduate Group Lecture Series.

 Chris has been success in the sport of Powerlifting as both a coach and lifter and has won 3 Australian championships (2009, 2010, 2012), an Oceania Championship (2010) and represented Australia at the World Championships (2012).
 He is the current U/83kg Australian Squat Record holder (290Kg).